Estimating Treatment Effects Under Bounded Heterogeneity: Introduction

-While allowing for fully heterogeneous treatment effects, semi- and nonparametric estimators typically rely on strong overlap to perform well, which requires sufficient treated and untreated observations at each value of the covariates.
-However, in many empirically relevant settings, there may be limited overlap, or even complete lack of overlap for some covariate values, causing semi- and nonparametric estimators to become highly variable or even undefined.
-For example, \cite*{d2021overlap} argues that with high-dimensional covariates, limited overlap is inevitable unless the covariates are highly correlated.
-One response is to redefine the estimand as the average effect for a subpopulation with sufficient overlap, as in \cite*{crump_dealing_2009}.
-But when treatment effects are heterogeneous, this subpopulation estimand may differ substantially from the average effect in the full population, which is often the primary object of interest.

 There is growing recognition that treatment effect heterogeneity affects the interpretation of the ``short'' regression.
-In an influential study, \cite{angrist1998} shows that under unconfoundedness, the ``short'' regression estimates a convex average of treatment effects associated with each covariate value. \cite{sloczynski_interpreting_2022} further shows that this convex average corresponds to a weighted average of treatment effects on the treated and untreated, with counter-intuitive weights.
-Therefore, the ``short'' regression estimate is generally biased for the average effect.
-Similar concerns have been raised in recent studies of ``short'' regression for staggered adoption designs \citep{double_fe,goodman2021difference}.
-However, as asserted by \cite{angrist2009mostly}, if treatment effect heterogeneity is limited, the ``short'' regression estimate may still be preferable to unbiased but noisier semi- and nonparametric estimators of the average effect.
+In an influential study, \cite{angrist1998} shows that under unconfoundedness and discrete covariates, the ``short'' regression estimates a convex average of treatment effects associated with each covariate value, and therefore can differ from estimates based on matching that does not restrict treatment effect heterogeneity. \cite{sloczynski_interpreting_2022} further shows that this convex average corresponds to a weighted average of treatment effects on the treated and untreated, with counter-intuitive weights.
+Similar concerns have been raised in recent studies of the ``short'' regression for staggered adoption designs \citep{double_fe,goodman2021difference}.

+However, revisiting \cite{angrist1998}, the textbook \cite[Chapter 3.3.1]{angrist2009mostly} asserts that if treatment effect heterogeneity is limited, the ``short'' regression estimate may still be preferable to unbiased but noisier semi- and nonparametric estimators of the average effect.
 First, when treatment effects are constant, the ``short'' regression is unbiased and most efficient under homoskedasticity.
 Second, \cite{angrist2009mostly} informally argue that the bias of the ``short'' regression remains small when treatment effects do not vary too much, and the resulting efficiency gain can still justify its use.
-Consequently, the confidence intervals (CIs) based on the ``short'' regression should have coverage close to the nominal level, making it a pragmatic choice in applied work.
+An additional, and often overlooked, consideration is that in settings without overlap, semi- and nonparametric estimators may cease to be well defined, whereas the short regression remains feasible because it extrapolates treatment effect estimates to covariate values without overlap.
+Consequently, practitioners' intuition is that the confidence intervals (CIs) based on the ``short'' regression should have coverage close to the nominal level, making the ``short'' regression a pragmatic choice in applied work.